 This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

-This means that you can use a balance transfer credit card to pay off your existing debt interest-free, as long as you pay off your transferred balances before the intro APR period runs out.
-You’ll have to pay a balance transfer fee on every balance you transfer to your card, but a balance transfer credit card is a great way to pay off old balances, get out of debt and boost your credit score.
+You can even use a balance transfer credit card to wipe out your debt, interest-free, as long as you pay off your transferred balances before the intro APR period runs out.
+You’ll likely need to pay a balance transfer fee of 3 to 5 percent on every balance you transfer to your card; still, a balance transfer credit card is a great way to clear out old balances, get out of debt and boost your credit score.

 What is a balance transfer?

 A balance transfer is an opportunity for you to transfer a balance from an existing credit card to a new one.
 By transferring old credit card balances onto a balance transfer card, you can consolidate your debt and, in many cases, pay it off faster.

 Many balance transfer cards offer an introductory zero percent APR period of at least six months during which you can pay down your transferred balance without paying interest.
 The best balance transfer credit cards offer a zero percent introductory APR on balance transfers for 15 to 21 months, giving you well over a year to pay off your transferred debt, interest-free.

 A balance transfer credit card can also boost your credit score.
 When you open a new line of credit, you’ll generally see your credit utilization ratio improve.
 Your credit utilization ratio, which compares your available credit to your current debt, makes up 30 percent of your credit score.
 If you make regular monthly payments on your transferred balances without taking on any new debt, your credit utilization ratio will continue to go down — meaning your credit score should continue to go up.
 Plus, you’ll reap the credit-boosting benefits of all of those on-time credit card payments, which make up 35 percent of your credit score.